← All posts

 Algorithm differences (briefly)

 1. Guillotine cuts enforced by default.
-Every cut goes edge to edge through the sheet - the way a panel saw or table saw actually works.
-OptiCutter does not always enforce this; the resulting layout can be slightly tighter on paper but harder to cut on real equipment.
+Every cut runs edge to edge across the sheet, the way a panel saw or sliding table saw physically operates.
+OptiCutter does not always hold to this, so its layout can read a little tighter on paper while being harder to break down on real gear.

 Pricing reality across all five